Breast malformation

 It all depends on the complexity of your case.

-We charge additional fees that vary from 1000 to 3000 € for each step of the reconstruction.
+We charge additional fees ranging from €1,500 to €4,500 for each stage of reconstruction.

-For an intervention of a unilateral invaginated nipple our fees are 800 €.
-In case of an intervention on both nipples, our fees are 1200 €.
+For an operation to cure a unilateral invaginated nipple, our fee is €1,000.
+For surgery on both nipples, our fee is €1,500.
 These fees may be covered by your complementary health insurance.

 What are the possible complications of an invaginated nipple cure?

-Most surgical techniques prevent subsequent breastfeeding.
+Most surgical techniques prevent subsequent breast-feeding.

 Have a question?
 Please contact us!